 |The Beardstown Mounds in 1817.|

 The English ruled the Lower Great Lakes region after defeating the French in the French and Indian War and with the signing of the Treaty of Paris in 1763.
-Their rule of this area was short lived.
+Their rule of this area was short-lived.

-On December 17, 1811 a great earthquake at Cahokia Mounds awakened the settlers in Illinois with a violent trembling.
+On December 17, 1811, a great earthquake at Cahokia Mounds awakened the settlers in Illinois with a violent trembling.
 Fields rippled like waves on an ocean.
 Trees swayed, became tangled together, and snapped off with sounds like gunshots.
-In some places sand, coal, and smoke blew up into the air as high as thirty yards.
+In some places, sand, coal, and smoke blew up into the air as high as thirty yards.
 People as far away as Canada and Maryland felt the tremors.
 It was reported that the earthquake shook so violently that tremors were felt as far away as Boston.
 It was reported that this earthquake made the Mississippi River flow backward momentarily.
-The river changed its course in several spots as a result of the earthquake as new islands appeared and others disappeared in the river.
+The river changed its course in several spots as a result of the earthquake, as new islands appeared and others disappeared in the river.
 The earthquake is estimated to have been equivalent to an 8.0 on the Richter scale, although the Richter scale did not exist at that time.
 Fortunately, few people lost their lives because the quake centered in a sparsely populated area.

 In 1818 the U.S. Congress approved an Act that enabled the Illinois territory to become the 21st state of the Union.
 Immigration to Illinois increased after it became a state as more settlers arrived from New England and foreign countries.
 These settlers tended to migrate to central and northern Illinois, causing a noticeable Yankee influence in northern Illinois as opposed to the southern influence in the southern region due to a majority of settlers coming from southern states.
-The states population exploded from 40,000 people in 1818 to 270,000 in 1835.
+The state's population exploded from 40,000 people in 1818 to 270,000 in 1835.
 The 1850 census reported that 900,000 people lived in Illinois.

 Sometime in the 1830s, Southern Illinois became known as Little Egypt.
-The most likely reason this region is known as Little Egypt is because settlers from northern Illinois came south to buy grain during years when they had poor harvests in the 1830s just as ancient people had traveled to Egypt to buy grain (Genesis 41:57 and 42:1-3).
+The most likely reason this region is known as Little Egypt is that settlers from northern Illinois came south to buy grain during years when they had poor harvests in the 1830s, just as ancient people had traveled to Egypt to buy grain (Genesis 41:57 and 42:1-3).
 Later, towns in Southern Illinois were named Cairo, Thebes, and Karnak, following the Little Egypt theme.

-Cotton and tobacco was grown in the extreme southern region of Illinois.
-Cotton was grown mostly for the home weaver, but during the Civil War enough cotton was grown for export since a regular supply of cotton from the South was not available.
+Cotton and tobacco were grown in the extreme southern region of Illinois.
+Cotton was grown mostly for the home weaver, but during the Civil War, enough cotton was grown for export since a regular supply of cotton from the South was not available.
 Enough tobacco was grown to make it a profitable crop for export.
 Cotton and tobacco are no longer grown for export in the region.
 Other Illinois foods for export included maple syrup, honey, grapes, roots, berries, crab apples, plums, persimmons, mushrooms, nuts, fish, deer, fowl, hogs, cattle, and poultry.
 The invention of the steamboat greatly expanded the profitability of crops exported from Illinois.

 The County of Saline was named for its ancient salt works along the Saline River.
 It attracted deer, buffalo, and antelope that obtained salt simply by licking the mud banks along the river where Indians and the French made salt.
-From 1810 until 1873 their was commercial production of salt that produced as much as 500 bushels a day.
+From 1810 until 1873, commercial production of salt produced as much as 500 bushels a day.
 The owner of one of the salt works built a large house in the 1830s on the Saline River near Equality, known today as the Old Slave House.
 Still standing, its small attic rooms were thought to be used to house slaves or indentured servants who toiled in the salt works.

 |Old Slave House|

-As many of the original settlers in Southern Illinois came from southern states, many had pro-southern sympathies and a fear that freed blacks would flood into their new homeland.
+As many of the original settlers in Southern Illinois came from southern states, many had pro-southern sympathies, and a fear that freed blacks would flood into their new homeland.
 The underground railroad existed in Southern Illinois but was not as active as in other parts of the state.
 The Civil War caused many families to have divided loyalties.

-Compiled by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.